 A self-insured employer must comply with an order of the director to the self-insured employer to increase the amount of its deposit within 30 days of the order.
-Failure to comply with this rule may result in the assessment of civil penalties, revocation of the employer's certification of self-insurance, or both.
+Failure to comply with this rule may result in the assessment of civil penalties, revocation of the employer's self-insurance certification, or both.